-Biomechanics - Lower Body - NAT Diploma Course (New!)
+Biomechanics - Lower Body - NAT Diploma Course (9 hrs)

 This course will help you understand the role and function of myofascia in normal gait.

-We will explore the most efficient biomechanical paths that take advantage of the properties of myofascial chains.
+We present the most efficient biomechanical paths that take advantage of the properties of myofascial chains.

-We will cover the ‘essential events’ required to take place for ideal technique to be achieved and learn what commonly goes wrong.
+We present the ‘essential events’ required to take place for ideal technique to be achieved and learn what commonly goes wrong.

-We will examine a variety of tools and techniques to restore efficient movement and decrease the incidence of injuries.
+You will learn a variety of tools and techniques to restore efficient movement and decrease the incidence of injuries.

 We will cover: